yuyuyu13/FedAMM/README.md

 # FedAMM
-This is the repository for storing the FedAMM method.
+Welcome to the official repository for the paper titled "FedAMM: Federated Learning for Brain Tumor Segmentation with Arbitrary Missing Modalities".
+The code will be made publicly upon organized.